POTSA: A Cross-Lingual Speech Alignment Framework for Speech-to-Text Translation: Introduction

 Motivated by these observations, we propose \textbf{POTSA} (Parallel Optimal Transport for Speech Alignment), a novel alignment framework based on cross-lingual parallel speech pairs and Optimal Transport (OT) \cite{ot} to explicitly strengthen the consistency of cross-lingual representations for SpeechLLM in S2TT.
-The framework trains only the Q-Former\cite{blip} to project encoder outputs cross-lingually, while freezing both the encoder and LLM.
+The framework trains only the Q-Former \cite{blip} to project encoder outputs cross-lingually, while freezing both the encoder and LLM.
 First, we introduce a Bias Compensation module to mitigate language-specific shifts at the encoder output, narrowing cross-lingual gaps and preparing for fine-grained alignment within the speech representations.
 Subsequently, we leverage cross-lingual parallel speech pairs with identical semantic content and impose token-level OT constraints within the Q-Former.
 This constraint achieves a finer-grained alignment of source speech representations.
 Finally, we adopt layer-wise contributions and an online reward-guided scheduling strategy that applies OT constraints to the most effective layers.
-Experiments on the FLEURS dataset show state-of-the-art performance, with +0.93 BLEU across five common languages and +5.05 BLEU on zero-shot languages using only 10 hours of parallel speech per source language.
-Our code is publicly available at \footnote{\url{https://github.com/Sslnon/POTSA}}.
+Experiments on the FLEURS dataset demonstrate state-of-the-art performance, improving BLEU by +1.29 on average over five common languages and by +2.93 on zero-shot languages, using only 10 hours of parallel speech per source language for training.
+Our code is publicly available at \url{https://anonymous.4open.science/r/anonym1C8J}.